ircanywhere/ircanywhere.github.io/docs/source/server/users.rst

    :param object res: A valid response object from express
    :returns: An output object for the API call

-.. js:function:: UserManager.userLogout(req, res)
+.. js:function:: UserManager.userLogout(req)

    Handles the call to /api/logout which is self explanatory.

    :param object req: A valid request object from express
-   :param object res: A valid response object from express
    :returns: An output object for the API call

-.. js:function:: UserManager.forgotPassword(req, res)
+.. js:function:: UserManager.forgotPassword(req)

    Handles the call to /api/forgot to send a forgot password link

    :param object req: A valid request object from express
-   :param object res: A valid response object from express
    :returns: An output object for the API call

-.. js:function:: UserManager.resetPassword(req, res)
+.. js:function:: UserManager.resetPassword(req)

    Handles the call to /api/reset which will be called when the reset password link is visited Checking is done to make sure a token exists in a user record.

    :param object req: A valid request object from express
-   :param object res: A valid response object from express
    :returns: An output object for the API call

-.. js:function:: UserManager.updateSettings(req, res)
+.. js:function:: UserManager.updateSettings(req)

    Handles the call to /api/settings/updatesettings which will update the settings for that user checking for authentication and validating if necessary.

    :param object req: A valid request object from express
-   :param object res: A valid response object from express
    :returns: An output object for the API call

-.. js:function:: UserManager.resetPassword(req, res)
+.. js:function:: UserManager.resetPassword(req)

    Handles the call to /api/settings/changepassword which is almost identical to resetPassword however it checks for authentication and then changes the password using that user, it doesn't take a token though.

    :param object req: A valid request object from express
-   :param object res: A valid response object from express
    :returns: An output object for the API call

 .. js:function:: UserManager.updatePassword(user, password, confirmPassword[, currentPassword])